deeheber/danielle-heberling-dot-xyz/content/blog/lambda-layer-example/index.md

 ---
 title: Create Your Own Lambda Layer with NodeJS
-date: "2020-01-22T22:12:03.284Z"
+date: '2020-01-22T22:12:03.284Z'
 ---

 ![Mountains](./layer-header.jpg)

->Photo by Ivana Cajina on Unsplash
+> Photo by Ivana Cajina on Unsplash

 ## The Problem

 While speaking with folks who are new to serverless, I’m often asked “how can I reuse my code across multiple Lambda functions?”
 One way to do this is by writing your own custom Lambda Layer.
 In this post, we’re going to build a simple layer using nodeJS, deploy it, and use the layer in a function.

-> *Note*: there is an updated method for using Lambda layers outlined [here](https://www.danielleheberling.xyz/blog/lambda-layer-update/)
+> _Note_: there is an updated method for using Lambda layers outlined [here](https://www.danielleheberling.xyz/blog/lambda-layer-update/)

 ## What We’re Building

 We’re going to write a lambda layer that contains a helper function.
 This function takes in a word or phrase and reverses the string.
 It’s not overly helpful in prod, but a simple example can be useful in seeing how things are setup.

 ## Write Lambda Layer Source Code

 Create a new directory named palindrome.
 The file hierarchy will look like this.

 ```